 ALMOND JOY OVERNIGHT OATS

-We might be a little bit nutty, but we’re obsessed with these sweet toppings that make breakfast a little more like dessert… a healthy dessert.
+We might be a little bit nutty, but we're obsessed with these sweet toppings that make breakfast a little more like dessert… A healthy dessert!
 Go ahead and add dark chocolate chunks instead if that makes you feel better!

-Check out these other breakfast posts!
+Check oat these other breakfast posts!